SuperNEMO-DBD/Falaise/documentation/flvisualize/FLVisualize.md

 A bottom bar contains:

-- a message log combo (read only),
+- a message log combo,
+- an event number entry widget,
 - a set of navigation buttons to loop on input events (forward/backward).

 It is recommended to maximize the size of the FLVisualize's main window on your desktop.